 - Supporting clients in making positive decisions going forward.

-- Referring clients to other sources of help, where necessary.
+- Referring clients to other sources of help when necessary.

-- Liaising with other professionals such as GPs, hospital staff and community mental health teams when appropriate – always respecting patient confidentiality.
+- Liaising with other professionals such as GPs, hospital staff, and community mental health teams when appropriate – while always respecting patient confidentiality.

 - Keeping records of counselling sessions and client progress.